callumlocke/plain-jsx/README.md

 ));
 ```

-To make this output actually work, you just need the `plainJSX` global to exist:
+For this output to run, you just need the `plainJSX` global to exist:

 ```html
 <script src="plain-jsx/index.js"></script>